kemunto-97/Delivisha-webapp-main/readme.rst

 Acknowledgement
 ***************

-This application is built using the Codeigniter framework by Dennis Otieno and Karimi Yvonne.
+This application is built using the Codeigniter framework by Dennis Otieno, Dianah Nyamweya and Karimi Yvonne.
 The Codeigniter framework is licensed under the MIT license.